-Senghor has been applying her legal and media background to ardently defend human rights, freedom of expression and media freedom across the African continent for two decades, and has lobbied for policy reforms on international platforms.
+Fatou Jagne Senghor has used her legal and media background to ardently defend human rights, freedom of expression and media freedom across the African continent for two decades, and has lobbied for policy reforms on international platforms.
 She was recently awarded the prestigious honour of Chevalièr dans l'Ordre National du Mérite by the President of France.

 The contributions by Fatou Jagne Senghor to the expansion of free expression and media freedom space have been transformative throughout the African continent.

 Born to a Senegalese father and a Gambian mother, Jagne Senghor began her human rights career in the Gambia in 1999 as part of the first legal team of the Institute for Human Rights and Development in Africa (a pan-African human rights organization based in The Gambia).
 She initiated many training programmes for the judiciary and lawyers, and started the first compilation of decisions of the African Commission on Human and Peoples' Rights.
 At one point she was a desk officer providing assistance to the first ACHPR Special Rapporteur on Extrajudicial Executions.

 She started off as a programme manager at ARTICLE 19 West Africa and eventually worked her way up to the position of Executive Director.
 Though the impact of her two decades of work on freedom of expression and human rights issues on the continent is not always easy to see, much of the work having taken place behind closed doors, it has been enormous.

 Her background in law has allowed her to work on litigation, freedom of expression issues and policy reform with regional bodies such as the Southern African Development Corporation [SADC], the African Union [AU] and international organisations such as the UN and the European Union [EU].